aliceliveprojects/WildLoggingDBParent/README.md

 We have set up a project alias on Alice's GMail account, and will use this mailbox identity to set-up any other accounts used by the project.

+## New GitHub Repository

+We created a new GitHub Repo [here]() to hold our project source code.
+We didn't put it in here, because we wanted to segregate it from the how-to documentation.
+That would have meant puting the project code in a sub-directory.
+This isn't supported by Heroku's deployment process.

+You can create a new fresh repo, on GitHub  if you're following along, or fork ours.

 ## Set-up RESTlet

 We use Restlet Studio for building an and editing REST API definitions.

 The Restlet API for urban wild is public.